What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 • Hash Browns: Vegan and a natural side for any breakfast order.

 • Breakfast Jack (no meat): Order it without the ham or sausage for an egg-and-cheese sandwich.
-Vegetarian, contains dairy and egg.
+Meat-free, and it contains dairy and egg.

 • Egg & Cheese Scrambler or Sourdough Breakfast Sandwich (no meat): Hold the meat and you’re left with a vegetarian egg-and-cheese option.

-• French Toast Platter: Comes with hash browns; vegetarian since it contains egg.
+• French Toast Platter: Comes with hash browns.
+It’s vegetarian, since it contains egg.

 • Teriyaki Bowl (no meat): Rice and steamed vegetables with teriyaki sauce.
-Ask for it without the chicken and it’s a filling vegan meal.
+Order it without the chicken and it’s a filling vegan meal.

-• Sourdough Grilled Cheese: Melted cheese on grilled sourdough — the closest thing to a vegetarian sandwich on the standard menu.
+• Sourdough Grilled Cheese: Melted cheese on grilled sourdough.
+It’s the closest thing to a vegetarian sandwich on the standard menu.

 • Classic Grilled Jack Wrap (no chicken): Order it without the chicken for a vegetarian wrap with cheese and veggies.